lyenliang/MessageBoard/README.md

 # Message Board

+A simple message board where anyone can edit any messages on the board.

-This project is built intended for practicing API gateway, lambda functions, RDS, and docker.
+This project is built for practicing API gateway, lambda functions, RDS, and docker.

 ### Architecture